 Day 2: Snorkeling in Puerto Morelos

-Today, after breakfast, you will have the opportunity to snorkel off the coast of Puerto Morelos.
-Discover the beautiful world that lies beneath the surface of the water: you'll see many colorful corals and fishes in their natural habitat.
-If you're lucky, you might even see turtles and rays.
+Today, you will have the opportunity to snorkel off the coast of Puerto Morelos.
+Discover the beautiful world that lies beneath the surface of the water.
+You'll see many colorful corals and fishes in their natural habitat and if you're lucky, you might even see turtles and rays.

 At the end of the snorkeling session, visit a nearby village that sits on a wonderful beach.
 Feast on fresh seafood before heading back to your hotel to relax.

 Today you'll visit the community of Nuevo Xcan for a swim in a subterranean river called Xibalba and a cenote called Tzeldzonot.
 At the end of the activity, your guide will invite you to his house to share a traditional Mayan meal.